thuynh02/api/README.md

 # Sweet Skills API
-This project is for the API services that the Sweet Skills UI uses
+This project is the API services for the Sweet Skills application